ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ## Dictionaries

 Dictionaries are another way to hold multiple pieces of data (collection).
-There is one big difference between them and arrays: Dictionaries are not ordered by index (0, 1, 2, etc.), instead, each piece of data has a 'label' instead of a number.
+There is one big difference between them and arrays: Dictionaries are not ordered by index (0, 1, 2, etc.), instead, each piece of data has a 'label' instead of a numbered index.
 We call the labels **keys** and the data **values**. **key/value pairs** is a term you will hear a lot.

 ### When to use Dictionaries